 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

 The brain and spinal cord make up the central nervous system (CNS).
 The brain controls different functions of the body, how we think, feel, learn and move.
 The spinal cord is made up of nerves that run down the middle of the back (spine).
 Messages from the brain go back and forwards to organs in the body through the spinal cord.

 Gliomas start in glial cells, which support and protect nerve cells in the brain (neurons).
 Astrocytomas, ependymomas and oligodendrogliomas are all types of glioma.
 They are named after the glial cells they develop from: astrocytes, ependymal cells and oligodendrocytes.

 A mixed glioma contains more than one of these cell types.
 For example a tumour that contains both astrocytes and oligodendrocytes is called an oligo-astrocytoma.
 The most common site for a mixed glioma is the cerebrum, which is the main part of the brain.

 Grading of mixed gliomas

 Back to top

-Grading refers to the appearance of the tumour under a microscope.
+Grading is about how the tumour cells look when they are examined under a microscope.
 The grade gives an idea of how quickly the tumour may grow.
 There are four grades - grades 1 and 2 are low-grade which means the tumour grows slowly, and grades 3 and 4 are high-grade which means the tumour grow more quickly.

 Causes of mixed gliomas